st-ty1/Artix_dd-wrt/README.md

 3. Best practice:
    - Copy or clone this repo into a first subfolder of your home directory.
-   - Download dd-wrt toolchains from https://download1.dd-wrt.com/dd-wrtv2/downloads/toolchains/toolchains.tar.xz and install it into a second subfolder of your home directory.
+   - Download dd-wrt toolchains from https://download1.dd-wrt.com/dd-wrtv2/downloads/toolchains/toolchains.tar.xz, move it to a second subfolder $HOME/dd-wrt_toolchains.
+Look at the content of this big archive (8GB) by:

+        tar tvfJ toolchains.tar.xz > toolchains_list.txt

+     and extraxt only the toolchain you need by:

+        tar xvf toolchains.tar.xz \<needed toolchain\>

    - Download source code of daq-2.0.7 from https://www.snort.org/downloads/archive/snort/daq-2.0.7.tar.gz and install it into a third subfolder of your home directory
    - Make one of the two shell scripts (build_dd-wrt_arm.sh/build_dd-wrt_mipsel.sh) executable you need for your router model (depending on architecture of CPU of router) .
    - Please have a look into the shell script, as the path to your local dd-wrt repo is defined in DDWRT_REPO_DIR and the path to your local copy/repo of Artix_dd-wrt is defined in DDWRT_PATCHES_DIR.
 You should change them to your own needs.